faskai/amethyst/README.md

 * Details on how to publish packages and importing from external repos.
 * Looping: `Do until` condition is met within agents. *P.S.
 Aren't agents just big while loops with unreadable code?*
 * Debugging agents – Amethyst IDE will provide breakpoints where you can step through each line of code or whole `block`.
+* Seamless code gen – Just type or talk freely, and the IDE will automatically edit-in syntaxes, correct tool and agent names.
 * Deploying, monitoring, scaling.

 Advanced agentic features coming soon (ish):